roleoroleo/yi-hack-Allwinner/README.md

 **NOBODY BUT YOU IS RESPONSIBLE FOR ANY USE OR DAMAGE THIS SOFTWARE MAY CAUSE.
 THIS IS INTENDED FOR EDUCATIONAL PURPOSES ONLY.
 USE AT YOUR OWN RISK.**

 ## Donation
-If you like this project, you can buy Roleo a beer :)
+If you like this project, you can buy roleo a beer :)
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=JBYXDMR24FW7U&currency_code=EUR&source=url)